In this article

 |Prohibited attachment||The message was blocked by the receiver because it contained an attachment (Prohibited Attachment)|

 |Policy violation||The message was failed by Ecelerity's configured policies.
 (Admin Failure)|

 Hard bounces are always invalid addresses.
-The address can be invalid for two reasons: (1) the domain doesn't exist (example "firstname.lastname@example.org"), (2) the domain does exist, but the local part of the address is invalid (example "email@example.com').
+The address can be invalid for two reasons: (1) the domain doesn’t exist (example: firstname.lastname@example.org) or (2) the domain does exist, but the local part of the address is invalid (example: email@example.com).

 In very rare cases, the ISP may send back a hard bounce response for a valid email address.
 The response is still handled as a hard bounce in WordFly.
 You may try sending to the hard bounce again if the subscriber states the address is valid.
-If, however, the address hard bounces again the subscriber should reach out to their ISP to troubleshoot why they are sending out a hard bounce.
+If the address hard bounces again, the subscriber should reach out to their ISP to troubleshoot why they are sending out a hard bounce.